samilait/minesweeper/documentation/Writing-Bots.md

 This document describes the required Java interfaces and the general functionality which must be implemented in order to write bots for this Minesweeper implementation.
-It also describes what data structures are made available to the bot and how the bot can interac t with those data structures.
+It also describes what data structures are made available to the bot and how the bot can interact with those data structures.

 Currently the bot will be called in two ways:
-- Using the "Help (Bot)" button to execute a single bot move
+- Using the "Help (Bot)" button to ask for possible moves to make
-- Using the "Bot Game" button, which will plays a full game using the bo
+- Using the "Bot Game" button, which will plays a full game using the bot

 ## Selecting the bot implementation